An information resource for Washington voters

 There will be judicial elections in November 2014 for the Washington Supreme Court, Washington Court of Appeals, several county Superior Courts, and all county District Courts.

-NOTE: Much of the information for the NOVEMBER 4 GENERAL ELECTION has now been updated and included, but UPDATES WILL BE CONTINUING IN THE DAYS AHEAD.
+NOTE: Most of the information for the NOVEMBER 4 GENERAL ELECTION has now been updated and included, but UPDATES WILL BE CONTINUING IN THE DAYS AHEAD.
 We apologize for the presence of old information or the absence of new information.

 Washington Supreme Court: Four out of nine incumbents - Justices Charles Johnson, Mary Fairhurst, Debra Stephens, and Mary Yu - are all up for election this year.
 Justice Fairhurst and Justice Yu drew no challengers, so they will appear without opposition on the November ballot.
 Eddie Yoon is running against Justice Johnson, and John (Zamboni) Scannell is running against Justice Stephens.
 Those contests are currently scheduled for the November general election.